 This course focuses on the key tasks needed to become a full time Linux Administrator and to validate those skills via the Red Hat Certified System Administrator exam.
-This course goes deeper into Enterprise Linux administration including filesystems and partitioning, logical volumes, SELinux, fire-walling, BASH script development and troubleshooting. - Students who may have receive completed credit or are enrolled in for CNT 7402 may or CS 3, but not receive credit both.
+This course goes deeper into Enterprise Linux administration including filesystems and partitioning, logical volumes, SELinux, fire-walling, BASH script development and troubleshooting. - Students who have completed or are enrolled in CNT 7402 may not receive credit.

 Is this course shared with Chabot?
-No

-Is there an equivalent course at Chabot?
+No Is there an equivalent course at Chabot?
 No